reside-eng/workflow-status-notification-action/README.md

 - Current status is `failure` and previous run status was `success`.
 - Current status is `success` and previous run status was `failure`.

+It'll not send a notification to Slack if:

+- Current status is `success` and previous run status was `success`.
+- Current status is `success` and it's the first run.
+- Current status is `failure` and previous run status was `failure`.

 ## Notes

 You need to define this secret: